engineering-collaboration/book/docs/book/collaborating-within-a-company/autonomous-team-structure.md

 Teams partitioned by discipline face multiple handoffs and extensive inter-team communication to deliver customer-facing features.
 This approach drastically reduces the velocity of releases and potentially introduces internal friction and an "us-vs-them" blame culture across teams.

 The natural inertia within monodisciplinary teams directs our team toward misguided goals.
 A team consisting entirely of backend engineers will focus on building the best back-end system they can envision.
-While this might be an attractive and self-rewarding task for engineers, our organizational needs require our teams to focus on the best possible customer experience.
+While this might be an attractive and self-rewarding task for engineers, our organization requires our teams to focus on the best possible customer experience.

 ## Vertical Teams